CITY SERVICES AND OPERATIONS

 In accordance with Phase 1 of the Governor’s Re-Opening Florida plan, the City of Satellite Beach is re-opening most of our Recreation Facilities.
 Please see the facilities, dates and times that include safety guidelines on future operations.

 UPDATED!
-BEACH PARKING
+PELICAN BEACH CLUBHOUSE

 Please note that the CDC recommendations for recreation are to visit parks and facilities NEAR YOUR HOME, and that the Governor’s Order still requires people to travel for ONLY essential needs as stated in the ORDER.
 These facilities should ONLY be accessed by beachside residents.
 Thank you for assisting us in the soft opening of these facilities and please help us by abiding by these rules and keeping our residents safe.